DEissen/floor-type-detection-dataset/README.md

     - [Optional] *faulty_data_creation_config_filename (str):* Name of the faulty data creation JSON file in the configs/ dir of the repository.
 If nothing is provided, the data won't be manipulated.
 3. [Optional] Change config to your needs.
 The following config files are relevant for the dataset creation:
     - *configs/faulty_data_creation_config.json:* Config for failure case creation (selection of parameters for data modification and which sensors shall be modified)
-    - *configs/label_mapping_full_dataset.json:* Mapping of label name to integer value.
-You can alternatively also use the file *configs/label_mapping_binary.json* if you are using and older version with only two labels.
+    - *configs/label_mapping.json:* Mapping of label name to integer value.
     - *configs/preprocessing_config.json:* Config for the data preprocessing, e.g. image cropping and resizing
 4. Create list with sensor names which shall be used, e.g.: *sensors = ["accelerometer", "BellyCamRight"]*
 5. Create instance of FloorTypeDetectionDataset() class by providing parameters from step 2